 using a keyboard with audio feedback.

-Special Services can check out Pocketalker, Phonic Ear, and Motiva Personal FM systems.
+Student Accessibility Services can check out Pocketalker, Phonic Ear, and Motiva Personal FM systems.
 These devices allow a person with a hearing impairment to listen to speech through headphones with adjustable volume, while reducing echo and background noise.
 The microphone can be worn by the speaker, or placed on the table of a conference room.
 Students must be approved for disability services to use this equipment.

 Other Technology and Equipment